Vksp10/BookWise/README.md

 Transaction: Represents a transaction of borrowing a book from the library.
 It stores information such as the borrower, book, transaction date, return date, etc.

-# License
-This library management system is open-source and is distributed under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.